 The longest and largest river in West Africa is the river Niger from where Nigeria derives her name.
 River Niger spans about 4,180 km (2,600 mi) from its source is in the Highlands of Guinea in southeastern Guinea.
 It courses in a crescent through Mali, Niger, on the border with Benin and then through Nigeria, and eventually emptying into the Gulf of Guinea in the Atlantic Ocean after passing through a massive delta, known as the Niger Delta or the Oil Rivers.

 6. One of the Oldest Locations of Human Existence

-Evidence from archaeological discoveries have shown that there was a history of human existence in Nigeria which has been dated to as far back as 9000 BC.
+Evidence from archaeological discoveries has shown that there was a history of human existence in Nigeria which has been dated to as far back as 9000 BC.
 The Nok civilization (around 500 BC-200 AD) is the earliest known civilization here.

 5. Home Of Nollywood

 Nollywood is the name given to the Nigerian movie industry and it has recently been ranked the second largest producers of movies in the world; just trailing behind Bollywood; the Indian film industry and ahead of America’s Hollywood.
-Nollywood produces up to 200 movies every single week and her movies has won half of the yearly awards for best picture since 2005.
+Nollywood produces up to 200 movies every single week and her movies have won half of the yearly awards for best picture since 2005.